mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

     // MQTT Topic for Grid Voltage (only used when GRID_SOURCE.TYPE is "MQTT")
     MQTT_TOPIC_GRID_VOLTAGE: "homeassistant/states/sensor/grid_voltage/state",
   },

   // grid semi-period in micro-seconds
   SEMI_PERIOD: 10000,

+  // Define how the bypass mode is done (== marche forcée)
+  // Bypass is activated when we turn the Shelly EM switch on, and the goal is let let pass 100% power to the load.
+  // - Set it to "virtual" if nothing is connected to the Shelly EM relay.
+The script will then turn the dimmer to 100% to do the bypass.
+  // - Set it to "contactor" if you have wired the Shelly EM relay to a power contactor that will bypass the dimmer when activated.
+In this case, the script will turn off the dimmer when bypass is activated.
+  // - Set it to "api" if you need to control the bypass of each dimmer independently through an API call to /script/1/status?dimmerName=full
+  // Note: in both "virtual" and "contactor" modes, when the bypass is activated, all dimmers will be set to 100% power.
+  BYPASS: "virtual",

   // PID
   // More information for tuning: